- Article

 The Taiwan advantage

-Local idiosyncratic factors show how issuers in Taiwan can benefit from partnering with an asset services provider that has a global operating model and technology stack that is customised to account for local requirements.
+Local idiosyncratic factors show how issuers in Taiwan can benefit from partnering with an asset services provider that has a global operating models and technology stack that is customised to account for local requirements.

 HSBC is the largest international securities services providers in the market, and we are working with multiple international issuers to roll out ETF services in Taiwan.
-Our comprehensive range of services covers the entirety of an issuer’s entire spectrum of needs, including fund administration, transfer agency and global custody.
+Our comprehensive range of services covers the entirety of an issuer’s entire spectrum of needs: including fund administration, transfer agency and global custody.

 HSBC’s ETF servicing capabilities in Taiwan have been designed to operate seamlessly with the capabilities provided by our global platforms.
 The platform not only fulfils all current local requirements, but at the same time provides a strong foundation for further enhancements of the operating model to cater to evolving market needs.
 This is a key differentiator which allows us to deliver services according to global best practices that are seen in more developed markets.